adamalfiansyah/adamalfiansyah/README.md

 ## Hi there 👋

 I'm **Adam Alfiansyah**, a software engineer passionate about JavaScript, TypeScript, React, Next.js, Nuxt.js, Vue, PHP, Laravel and Inertia.js.
-I usually work on private projects for companies or my own products.
-Now I want to start contributing to open-source and sharing knowledge with the community.
+I want to start contributing to open-source and sharing knowledge with the community.
 I would really appreciate your support 🙏

 ---